 Client scenario: Dekker Chemie B.V., a Dutch specialty chemicals manufacturer based in Dordrecht.
 1,200 employees, €480 million annual revenue, with production facilities in the Netherlands and Belgium.
 Supply chain includes raw material suppliers in Germany and Southeast Asia.
 Products sold to industrial customers across the EU.

+Step 1.
+Value chain mapping.
 Dekker’s sustainability coordinator maps the value chain in collaboration with procurement, operations, and sales.
 Upstream: 42 direct suppliers, of which 8 are in Southeast Asia (palm oil derivatives, mineral additives).
 Downstream: 180 industrial customers, predominantly in Germany, France, and Benelux.
 Key affected stakeholders identified: own workforce (1,200 employees across two sites), workers at Southeast Asian suppliers (estimated 3,000+), local communities near the Dordrecht production facility (air quality, water discharge), and industrial customers dependent on product safety data.

+Step 2.
+IRO identification.
 Working through ESRS 1 AR 16, the team identifies 52 potential IROs across eight topics.
 Climate change generates 11 IROs (Scope 1 emissions from chemical processes, Scope 2 from electricity, Scope 3 from raw material transport, transition risk from EU ETS pricing, physical risk from flooding at the Dordrecht site, and others).
 Pollution generates 9 IROs (air emissions of VOCs, wastewater discharge, product chemical safety).
 Own workforce generates 8 IROs (health and safety in production, training, pay equity).
 Workers in the value chain generates 6 IROs focused on labour conditions at Southeast Asian suppliers.
 The remaining 18 IROs span water, biodiversity, consumers, and business conduct.

-Record each IRO with a unique identifier, the ESRS topic and sub-topic it relates to, whether it’s an impact/risk/opportunity, and whether it’s actual or potential.
+Documentation note: Record each IRO with a unique identifier, the ESRS topic and sub-topic it relates to, whether it’s an impact/risk/opportunity, and whether it’s actual or potential.
 This register is the master document for the DMA.

+Step 3.
+Materiality scoring.
 Dekker uses a 1–5 severity scale for impact materiality (1 = negligible, 5 = severe/irreversible) and a 1–5 magnitude scale for financial materiality.
 Threshold for materiality: any IRO scoring 3.0 or above on either dimension.
 Scores are generated through a two-day internal workshop with department heads, calibrated against external benchmarks (sector peer reports, ECHA chemical safety data, EU ETS price projections of €80–100/tonne by 2030).

 Results: 28 of 52 IROs score above the 3.0 threshold.
 Climate change (7 of 11 IROs material), pollution (6 of 9), own workforce (5 of 8), and workers in the value chain (4 of 6) are the dominant material topics.
 Water and marine resources (3 of 5 IROs material) also crosses the threshold due to the Dordrecht facility’s water-intensive processes.
 Biodiversity, consumers, and business conduct each have one or zero material IROs.

+Step 4.
+Mapping to ESRS.
 The 28 material IROs map to five ESRS topical standards: E1 (Climate Change), E2 (Pollution), E3 (Water and Marine Resources), S1 (Own Workforce), and S2 (Workers in the Value Chain).
 For each standard, the team reviews the specific disclosure requirements and datapoints, identifying which are relevant to Dekker’s material IROs.
 For example, ESRS E2-4 (Pollutants) requires disclosure of air, water, and soil pollutants.
 Dekker’s material IROs include VOC air emissions and wastewater discharge, so E2-4 is relevant.
 ESRS E2-5 (Substances of concern) is also triggered by Dekker’s chemical product portfolio.

-Create a mapping table linking each material IRO to specific ESRS disclosure requirements and datapoints.
+Documentation note: Create a mapping table linking each material IRO to specific ESRS disclosure requirements and datapoints.
 This table becomes the specification for the data collection process and the reporting structure of the sustainability statement.
 Provide it to the assurance team at the start of the engagement.
 ESRS 2 IRO-2 requires a version of this mapping to be included in the sustainability statement itself.

-Dekker’s DMA took approximately six weeks from value chain mapping to final documentation.
+Dekker’s original DMA took approximately six weeks from value chain mapping to final documentation.
 The most time-intensive step was IRO identification and scoring (approximately 60% of total effort).
 The resulting documentation package is 34 pages, including the methodology description, stakeholder engagement records, the full IRO register with scores, and the disclosure requirement mapping.

 Practical checklist for your next engagement